lucasmerat/bamazon/README.md

 A CLI application that connects with a MySQL database to create a 3-view storefront.
 The application has a customer view, to purchase product, a manager view to check inventory and update stock, and a supervisor view to analyze departmental-level sales and metrics.
 This was created for week 11 of UT Austin coding bootcamp.

+## Video Demo
+A brief demo of the functionality of the app can be found [here](https://youtu.be/-ukabNI3PRw).

 ## Technologies used
 - [Inquirer](https://www.npmjs.com/package/inquirer)
 - [mysql](https://www.npmjs.com/package/mysql)